jamesha100/cucm-license-management/page2.md

 ==================================== =============== ======================== ======================================= ==================================== ==========
 6eb51642-2723-8ceb-0431-6d1f70437fb8 CSFJHAWKINS     James Hawkins Jabber CSF Cisco Unified Client Services Framework 8c758cf4-da8c-bd00-53be-a0902f1707e1 jhawkins
 ```
 Notice that only a single line is returned.
-This is because SQL inner joins do not work if one of the values selected for the join is "Null".
+This is because SQL inner joins do not work if one of the values selected for the join is "NULL".

+### Updating Device Ownership